mikeric/dopplr/README.md

 # A Ruby wrapper for the Dopplr API

-This simple API wrapper provides access to some of the data available in Dopplr.
-It is designed to work by creating instances for each object (City, Trip, Traveller, etc.) and calling their methods to return the corresponding data.
+This library provides access to some of the data available in Dopplr.
+It is designed to work by creating instances for each object (city, trip, traveller, etc.) and calling their methods to return the corresponding data.

 ## Example Usage

+Require the Dopplr library and create a new client and city object.

     require 'dopplr'

-    client = Dopplr::Client.new('token') # Creates a new client with specified token. client.info # Returns common information about you. client.trips # Returns a listing of your trips.
+    client = Dopplr::Client.new('token')

-    vancouver = client.city('6173331') # Creates a new City object with specified city_id.
+    vancouver = client.city('6173331')

-    vancouver.info # Returns common info about Vancouver. vancouver.tips # Returns a listing of the latest tips for Vancouver.
+Return some data from each object.

+    client.info
+    client.trips
+    vancouver.info
+    vancouver.tips

+Perform a search query.

-    client.search("Chicago", :city) # Returns results of a city search for "Chicago".
+    client.search("Chicago", :city)

+## Notes

+Use client.create\_session to turn your single-use token into a session token for unlimited use.
+The get\_token method for Dopplr::Client doesn't work properly at this point.
+Mechanize is breaking the single-use token at some point, so for now you must get a token by logging into Dopplr.